Chart Color Schemes

 Wayville ranks among the top 25% of areas assessed nationally for overall employment performance

-Manufacturing has limited presence with 3.1% employment compared to 7.0% regionally.
-The area hosts more jobs than residents, attracting workers from nearby areas.
-Between September 2024 and September 2025, employment increased by 3.1%, labour force grew by 2.9%, and unemployment fell by 0.2 percentage points.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wayville's employment mix suggests local employment should increase by 7.3% over five years and 14.7% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Manufacturing has limited presence in Wayville, with only 3.1% of employment compared to the regional average of 7.0%.
+There are 1.7 workers for every resident in Wayville, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to December 2025, employment levels increased by 4.1% and labour force increased by 4.2%, causing the unemployment rate to rise by 0.1 percentage points in Wayville.
+In Greater Adelaide, employment rose by 4.2%, the labour force grew by 3.9%, and unemployment fell by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Wayville.
+These projections suggest that national employment should increase by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Wayville's employment mix suggests local employment should increase by 7.3% over five years and 14.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment